nuggetnchill/coding-challenges/README.md

 ## Purpose

-To document and log my journey of problem solving
+Documenting and logging my journey of learning how to program and problem solving